France CV Writing Guide

 It is more common in France to apply for a job through the Internet.
 However, you should be aware that an electronic CV does not look the same as a standard CV, so make your CV scannable by avoiding for example lines or italic fonts etc.

 Check the spelling and grammar of your France CV.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and French or other language usage errors or if you need help in organizing your CV, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in French or other language or if you need help in organizing your CV, send it to a professional for assistance.

 Other France CV Info